Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 • Affected by recent experiences

 If a customer has just had a particularly good or bad interaction, their score might reflect their immediate reaction rather than their overall opinion of your product.
-NPS can't accurately track customers' consistent long-term views, which you actually need to understand their satisfaction.
+NPS can't accurately track customers' consistent long-term views, which you need to understand their satisfaction.

 • Doesn't provide actionable insights